holosphere/ioc-translation/README.md

 # ioc-translation

-Every page of our site is in a folder, and inside this folder are the folders for the different parts of that page.
+Every page of our site sits in a folder on https://github.org/holosphere/ioc-translation, and inside this folder are the folders for the different parts of that page.

-Add a translation file by copying whatever.en.md to whatever.XY.md
+Add a translation option by copying mypage.en.md to mypage.XY.md

 (Where XY is the language code of your translated country/language, e.g. ru for Russion, cn for Chinese, etc.)